DAK404/OpenSUSE-Setup-Scripts/README.md

 The OpenSUSE Installation script contains the following actions:

-1. Check for updates and install them
-2. Add Packman repository and install codecs
+1. Import GPG Keys from External Repositories (Microsoft Edge, VS Code, GitHub Desktop, VLC)
+2. Add External Repositories (Microsoft Edge, VS Code, GitHub Desktop, VLC)
-3. Add Microsoft repo and install Edge and VS Code
+3. Add Packman repository, install codecs and disable Packman repository
-4. Add GitHub Desktop (Linux) and install it
+4. Refresh ALL repositories
+5. Check for and perform distribution updates
-5. Install components such as
+6. Install components such as

     1. `fde-tools`: I use FDE for my installation
     2. `kdeconnect-kde`: I use KDE Connect in my installation
     3. `libdbusmenu-glib4`: Helps a few application menubar be visible in global menu (namely VS Code)
     4. `kvantum-manager`: Helps in theming the system components
     5. `partitionmanager`: KDE Partition Manager, useful to format USB drives
     6. `git`: I need git for all GitHub related stuff
     7. `discord` and `libdiscord-rpc`: Installs discord and Discord RPC library
     8. `bleachbit`: Helps in removing unwanted files in system.
 A useful tool
     9. `easyeffects`: Provides audio effects for speakers.
 Can improve sound quality

-    10. `openrgb`: Provides control over RGB lighting of keyboards and peripherals

-    11. `i2c-tools`: Helps in setting up configurations for the RGB lighting of peripherals

-    12. `krita`: A powerful image editing tool
+    10. `krita`: A powerful image editing tool

-    13. `kdenlive`: A decent video editor
+    11. `kdenlive`: A decent video editor

-    14. `p11-kit-server`: Flatpak version of OBS have issues with certificates when using browser elements, therefore this can help fix it.
+    12. `p11-kit-server`: Flatpak version of OBS have issues with certificates when using browser elements, therefore this can help fix it.

-6. Install GRUB theme
+7. Install GRUB theme
-7. Install EasyEffects presets; presets are required for the effects
+8. Install EasyEffects presets; presets are required for the effects
-8. Install fonts, if any
+9. Install fonts, if any
-9. Add the `login_tasks.sh` script to the `.scripts` directory
+10. Add the `login_tasks.sh` script to the `.scripts` directory
-10. Clean up any unneeded packages
+11. Clean up any unneeded packages

 ## Login Tasks